Zhuangjizzz/Zhuangjizzz.github.io/contents/faq_en.md

 **Q: What if I need to cancel my registration?**
 A: Please inform us in the group at least one day in advance to allow others on the waiting list to participate.

-*For more questions, please contact us via email*
+*For more questions, please contact us via email: 21307140047@m.fudan.edu.cn*

 ---